Are you not sure how old is too old to trick or treat? Here are a few of my thoughts and how my family answers this question.

-Growing up my mom implemented the rule that once you were 12 years old you were done trick-or-treating.
+Growing up, my mom implemented the rule that once you were 12 years old you were done trick-or-treating.
 I remember when I turned 12 I was not too happy with this.
-Most of my friends still trick-or-treated a couple more years (some even quite a few years) and I just didn’t think it was fair.
+A lot of my friends still went trick-or-treating for a couple more years and I just didn’t think it was fair.

 What Age Should You Stop Trick Or Treating

 Now that I have kids of my own, I kind of agree with my mom!

 Even now, as a mom of a teenager, I get a little annoyed at the teenage trick-or-treaters that run around our neighborhood.
 Not all of them, but a lot of them.

 There are definite exceptions to this, but I have found a big majority of trick or treating teens are usually not being supervised (which is fine) but they are also being disrespectful, trampling through yards, breaking decor, stealing bowls of candy left out on porches, walking in the street with total disregard to cars that might be coming, and they are being silly showing off in front of their friends.

 They come around with their pillowcases full of candy, sometimes after the lights are off and we’ve gone to bed.
 Some of them don’t even wear costumes and others wear gross costumes or ones that are really revealing!
 (Why do all the witches costumes consist of mini skirts and tube tops now a days?)

 I think Halloween should be fun for people of ALL AGES, but trick-or-treating should be for younger kids.